Company Bay

 Company Bay is a semi-residential suburb of Dunedin, New Zealand, located on the Otago Peninsula between Macandrew Bay and Broad Bay.
 Access to surrounding suburbs and the centre of the city is via Portobello Road, which skirts the edge of Otago Harbour.
 A smaller, winding road ascends from the bay, linking with the peninsula's ridge road (Highcliff Road) close to Larnach Castle at Pukehiki.

 Geography

 The suburb of Company Bay extends north-east from Macandrew Bay, an indentation along the Otago Harbour.
 The suburb encompasses the Bay and surrounding areas - from mission cove, extending into the hills and around to grassy point.
 Company Bay is a 20-minute drive from Dunedin city centre.

+Early history

+Early settlers to Company Bay came in large family groups, rowing across the harbour from Port Chalmers.
+In the 1850s, the Bayne and Christie families were among the first settlers in the area.
+James Christie, a sawyer, and a number of local men began milling in the area to provide timber for the growing city of Dunedin.
+The company of sawmillers gave the name Company Bay to the area.

+Sawyers in Company Bay used long handsaws to slice logs into planks, and carried them down to the jetty at the bottom of Luss Road before towing them into Dunedin with a boat.
+In the mid 1870s, a tram line was installed to move heavy timber down the hill to the jetty.
+A two week long fire in 1881 destroyed most of the trees in the area.

+James Christie owned a large block of land which extended from Macandrew Bay to Company Bay and up to the top of the hill.
+During the 1880s depression, he sold most of his land; the top area to William Larnach.
+The harbourside was subdivided into smaller sections.